 TDK has established the TDK Environmental Charter, consisting of the Basic Principle on the Environment and the Basic Policy on the Environment, as our entire group's environment policy, aimed at contributing to the sustainable development of society.
-In line with the Charter, TDK formulated the TDK Environmental Action 2020 plan as a fundamental framework for implementing specific environmental activities.
+In line with the Charter, TDK formulated the Environmental Vision and Environmental Action Plan for implementing specific environmental activities.

 Established March 1, 1993 / Revised September 1, 2006 (version 4)

-In order to make its products, TDK uses various metals and oxides.
-These raw materials come from mineral ore and other sources mined all over the world.
-As is well known, mining for ore involves the risk of damage to the environment, including landscape damage, clearing of forests, changes in water sources, and possible effects on the ecosystems.
-Once damage has been done to an ecosystem, it usually cannot be reversed.
-As a manufacturer of components, we cannot simply stop using raw materials, but we can try to mitigate adverse effects.
-In achieving this, we actively promote resource savings by improving production efficiency and engage in activities such as tree planting, reforestation, water source protection, and more.
+In order to make its products, TDK uses various metals and oxides as raw materials.
+These come from mineral ore and other sources mined all over the world.
+Mining for ore involves the risk of damage to the environment, including landscape damage, clearing of forests, changes in water sources, and possible effects on the ecosystems.

 The action agenda defines the principles for concrete action to protect biodiversity on a global level, in accordance with the environmental charter and environmental policy of the TDK Group.